broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 # Activity by Contact Model of Enhancer-Gene Specificity

 The Activity-by-Contact (ABC) model predicts which enhancers regulate which genes on a cell type specific basis.
-The ABC model is motivated by the conceptual notion that the contribution of an enhancer to transcription of a gene is dependent on two quantities: the instrinsic strength of the enhancer ('Activity') and the Contact frequency between the enhancer and gene promoter.
-The ABC model uses DNase-seq (or ATAC-seq) and H3K27ac ChIP-seq as measures of enhancer Activity, and Hi-C as a measure enhancer-promoter Contact frequency (see Description of the ABC Model).
-The ABC model is also able to make accurate predictions in the absence of cell-type specific Hi-C data (see Hi-C section).
-Thus the minimal requirements needed in order to generate enhancer-gene predictions using the ABC model are a measure of chromatin accessibility (typically Dnase-seq or ATAC-seq) and a measure of enhancer strength (H3K27ac ChIP-seq) in the cell type of interest.

-This repository implements the ABC model as described in Fulco et al (BioArxiv 2019).
-The code in this repository can be used to generate enhancer-gene predictions for any cell type with the required epigenetic data.

-We provide the code needed to run the ABC model as well as small sample data files, example commands, and some general tips and suggestions.
+This repository includes the code needed to run the ABC model as well as small sample data files, example commands, and some general tips and suggestions.
+We provide a brief description of the model below, see Fulco et al (BioArxiv 2019) for a full description.

+## Requirements
 For each cell-type, the inputs to the ABC model are:

  * Required Inputs